This page on the meaning of gluten is for those who do not want to give up bread unnecessarily and are wondering what the alternatives are.

 Something to do with this ring structure apparently is why it is more difficult for the enzymes in the small intestine in gluten intolerant folk to break the peptide-chain down into individual amino acids.

 In its most severe form this absorption of peptide fractions causes a serious condition known as Coeliac disease; a toxic reaction to gluten.
-Symptoms include confusingly either chronic diarrhoea or constipation, abdominal bloating and pain; weight loss and fatigue too.
+Symptoms can confusingly be either chronic diarrhoea or constipation.
+Abdominal bloating, pain and weight loss are typical; and fatigue too.

-Life-long abstention from grains containing gluten was formerly considered the only solution.
+Life-long abstention from those grains containing gluten was formerly considered the only solution.

 Meaning of gluten goes into some of the chemistry which you may need to understand if it is your desire to continue enjoying wheat products but not suffer from the undesirable effects of eating bread.

-There is in fact good news for most sufferers of Coeliac disease; there is a solution, and it is called sourdough bread.
+There is in fact good news for most sufferers of Coeliac disease; there is a solution.
+It is called sourdough bread.

 A fairly long exposure of the dough, much longer than you would get from the conventional loaf, to a concoction of lactobacillus, other friendly bacteria and wild yeasts will break down these polypeptide links before they even enter your mouth as a slice of bread.